 Once you’ve done your test line you can sew the real thing.
 I pressed my seam to the fabric side with a not-too-hot iron, under a cloth (to avoid melting the vinyl).
 I then topstitched the seam to the fabric so it wouldn’t show through the plastic.

-Then match your two wrong sides together and sew around the outside edge of your pouch (choose a pretty, matching thread as you’ll be able to see it).
+Then match your two right sides together and sew around the outside edge of your pouch (choose a pretty, matching thread as you’ll be able to see it).
 Don’t forget to open your zipper to about half way so you can turn it right-side out again!

 Sewing plastic layers together without them sliding all over the place requires a few quick changes.